About

 The SAVI Group is a private equity asset management firm that has deployed institutional capital across private equity, commercial real estate, healthcare, and social capital transactions since its founding in 2002.

-Founded by Santiago Vitagliano to manage his family's real estate investments in the United States, the firm has evolved into a diverse institutional enterprise operating across Europe and the Americas.
+Founded by Santiago Vitagliano in 2002, The SAVI Group is a private equity asset-management firm operating across the Americas.
 Its investment approach is governed in its entirety by The SAVI Capital Model, a proprietary framework that encodes equitable profit-sharing, transparent executive compensation, principled stewardship, and institutional social impact into every capital structure it deploys.
-The firm identifies off-market opportunities and structures capital through strategic partnerships with established operators, institutional developers, and management teams, relationships built across 22 years of cross-sector practice alongside established institutional operators and developers.
+The firm identifies off-market opportunities and structures capital through strategic partnerships with established operators, institutional developers, and management teams, relationships built across more than two decades of cross-sector practice alongside recognized institutional operators and developers.

 The SAVI Group serves a global network of Qualified Purchasers.
 It does not manage retail capital and does not offer general public investment vehicles.
 Its investor base includes institutional endowments, sovereign wealth vehicles, pension funds, family offices, and strategic co-investors whose capital and governance mandates align with the SAVI Capital Model's structural requirements and long-horizon orientation.